syncfusion-content/reactjs-docs/ReactJS/SplitButton/Getting-Started.md

 ## Create a SplitButton

-Refer the common React Getting Started Documentation to create an application and add necessary scripts and styles for rendering our ReactJS components.
+Refer the common ReactJS getting started documentation to create an application and add necessary scripts and styles for rendering our ReactJS components.

-Create a JSX file and use &lt;EJ.SplitButton&gt; syntax to render React SplitButton component.
+Create a JSX file and use &lt;EJ.SplitButton&gt; syntax to render ReactJS SplitButton component.
 Add required properties to &lt;EJ.SplitButton&gt; tag element.

 {% highlight html %}